1991–92 Boston Celtics season

 The 1991–92 Boston Celtics season was the 46th season for the Boston Celtics in the National Basketball Association.
 The Celtics had the 24th overall pick in the 1991 NBA draft, and selected small forward Rick Fox from the University of North Carolina.
-This marked the thirteenth and final NBA season for All-Star forward, and Celtics legend Larry Bird, who would retire after the season.
-Bird missed nearly half of the season due to a nagging back injury, only playing just 45 games.
+This also marked the 13th and final NBA season for All-Star forward, and Celtics legend Larry Bird, who would retire after the season.

-In January, the Celtics traded Brian Shaw to the Miami Heat in exchange for Sherman Douglas.
-The Celtics trailed the New York Knicks in the Atlantic Division for the first half of the regular season, holding a 28–18 record at the All-Star break.
-The Celtics won the Atlantic Division title with a 51–31 record, and earned the second seed in the Eastern Conference, although they finished six games behind the #3 seed Cleveland Cavaliers, who would have home-court advantage in a head-to-head playoff series.
-The Celtics also qualified for the NBA playoffs for the thirteenth consecutive season.
+With the addition of Fox, the Celtics struggled losing four of their first six games of the regular season, but then won 15 of their next 18 games.
+However, Bird suffered a back injury in January, and only played just 45 games; also during that month, the team traded Brian Shaw to the Miami Heat in exchange for Sherman Douglas.
+The Celtics held a 28–18 record at the All-Star break, posted a seven-game winning streak between March and April, and won their final eight games of the season.
+The Celtics won the Atlantic Division title with a 51–31 record, and earned the second seed in the Eastern Conference; the team qualified for the NBA playoffs for the 13th consecutive year.

 Bird averaged 20.2 points, 9.6 rebounds and 6.8 assists per game, while Reggie Lewis averaged 20.8 points and 1.5 steals per game.
 In addition, Robert Parish averaged 14.1 points and 8.9 rebounds per game, and surpassed the 20,000 point mark during the regular season, while sixth man Kevin McHale provided the team with 13.9 points and 5.9 rebounds per game off the bench, but only played 56 games due to a leg injury, Kevin Gamble provided with 13.5 points per game, and second-year guard Dee Brown contributed 11.7 points and 5.3 assists per game, but only played just 31 games due to a knee injury.
 Meanwhile, Fox contributed 8.0 points per game off the bench, and was named to the NBA All-Rookie Second Team, Ed Pinckney averaged 7.6 points and 7.0 rebounds per game, John Bagley was the team's starting point guard this season, averaging 7.2 points and 6.6 assists per game, and Joe Kleine provided with 4.7 points and 4.3 rebounds per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Bird and Lewis were both selected for the 1992 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Bird did not participate due to injury; it was Bird's final All-Star selection, and the first and only All-Star appearance for Lewis.
 In addition, Bird was also selected to participate in the NBA Three-Point Shootout, but withdrew due to injury, and was replaced with Dell Curry of the Charlotte Hornets.
+Bird finished in 14th place in Most Valuable Player voting, while head coach Chris Ford finished tied in seventh place in Coach of the Year voting.